-- Select and confirm a symbol (1) for the next component symbol red. - Accept the displayed rigging mode: - Select and confirm the symbol (2), refer to Accepting the Rigging Code, page 4-164.
+- Switching over the input mode: - Select and confirm a symbol (1) for the next component symbol red. - · Accept the displayed rigging mode: - Select and confirm the symbol (2), refer to Accepting the Rigging Code, page 4-164.

 Enter the other components of the current rigging mode in the same way.